 Birmingham's Chinese Quarter

-Wai Yee Hong, a family owned business, supplies restaurants and the general public with fresh and packaged Chinese foods and ingredients as well as a range of Chinese cookery tools, pots and pans.
-The folks at Wai Yee Hong rate their neighbour Water Sky for their dim sim; well known Bristol city center favorite Mayflower for Cantonese classics and the Northern Chinese food at Wongs.
+Wai Yee Hong, a family owned business, supplies restaurants and the general public with fresh and packaged Chinese foods and ingredients as well as a range of Chinese cookery tools.
+The folks at Wai Yee Hong rate their neighbor Water Sky for their dim sim; well known Bristol city center favorite Mayflower for Cantonese classics and the Northern Chinese food at Wongs.

 A Cambridge Secret